safurrier/deepfake-radio/README.md

   * In the `.env` file, set `BOT_TOKEN=$YOUR_TOKEN` on a line.
 E.g. `BOT_TOKEN=WWKDEQX8JOoxW61WPb6dXIzklNjaMHJf2zuHGk`

-2) Join [ElevenLabs](https://beta.elevenlabs.io/speech-synthesis) and sign up for an account with API access
+2) Join [ElevenLabs](https://beta.elevenlabs.io/speech-synthesis) and sign up for an account with API access.
+Try promo code for `BETA11` which may still be active for a free month of Creator tier access.

 3) Copy your ElevenLabs API token (Top Right -> Profile -> API Key Section) to the `.env` file under `ELEVEN_API_KEY` like `ELEVEN_API_KEY=asdfaskjd123498sasw`

 4) Create some voice clones using ElevenLabs.
   * See section **Add Custom Voices** for how to do this programtically, or clone them on the ElevenLabs platform

+  * Branch `voice_catalog` contains some custom voices ready to go that you can copy into the `voices` directory if you so desire.

   * This is a [good short guide](https://github.com/elevenlabs/discord-bot/blob/main/elevenbot.py) on some tips to creating good voice clones